bgmalveiro/js-sdk/README.md

     const authenticationClient = new AuthenticationClient()
     authenticationClient.refresh(authorization.refreshToken).then( authorization => { })
 }catch(e){
-    //there is a problem with the Sign.
+    // * `HTTPException` its thrown wherever is a problem with a Sign.
 }
 ```